Dr. Sethu Wariyar

 - Follow-up consultation fee – £300 for 60 minutes or £160 for 30 minutes.

-- Virtual consultations are available via the Healthcare On Demand Virtual booking system and are charged at – £160 for 60 minutes
+- Virtual consultations are available and are charged at – £160 for 60 minutes

 Other useful information:

-On requesting an appointment via our online booking system, Dr Wariyar may well call you to confirm details before you meet.
+On requesting an appointment via email, Dr Wariyar may well call you to confirm details before you meet.
 This initial telephone discussion lasts approximately 10 minutes and is free of charge.
 The telephone discussion is designed to confirm that it is indeed appropriate to proceed to a full assessment consultation and is not designed to replace a consultation.

 The initial assessment appointment with Dr Wariyar will last approximately 90 minutes.
 Prior to your appointment you may receive questionnaires to complete which should be returned prior to the appointment.
 The initial assessment involves gathering information to reach a shared understanding of the difficulties, education about the diagnosis and agreement on a treatment plan.
 A clinical report will be sent to the child and parents/guardians following the initial assessment appointment.